Operations, Services, and Use of Collection Policy

 10. Computer/Internet:

 a.
-Computers area available to patrons on a first-come, first-serve basis.
-Patrons using computers for homework, testing, or job applications are given priority.
+Computers are available to patrons on a first-come, first-serve basis.

 d.
-Laptops are also available for in-library use.
+Laptops are also available for in-library use and check out.

 11. Wireless Internet: